About LILAC

 LILAC is a women-only space, although small children with their mums are okay.

 LILAC is an entirely voluntary organisation.
 Any lesbian member is welcome to join the collective which keeps LILAC running.
-We welcome support with fund-raising - to pay running costs (our rent has gone up in our new premises), so that subscriptions can be used to keep the collections growing.
+We welcome support with fund-raising - to pay running costs (esp rent), so that subscriptions can be used to keep the collections growing.

-There is an interview with collective members about LILAC on PrideNZ.com.
+An interview from 2010 with two collective members about LILAC is available on PrideNZ.com.

 In Memoriam

-The In Memoriam page remembers two stalwarts of LILAC and the lesbian community - Porleen Simmonds and Pat Rosier.
+The In Memoriam page remembers three stalwarts of LILAC and the lesbian community - Porleen Simmonds, Pat Rosier and Alison Laurie.